bxparks/acetimec/README.md

 `BasicZoneProcessor` of the AceTime library.

-Due to time constraints, this README document provides only a small fraction of the documentation provbided by the README.md and USER_GUIDE.md documents of the AceTime library.
+Due to time constraints, this README document provides only a small fraction of the documentation provided by the README.md and USER_GUIDE.md documents of the AceTime library.
 If you need more detailed information, please consult those latter documents.